 Get Close to the Biggest Animals on Earth

-Going whale watching in Dana Point is as simple as heading to the Dana Point Harbor.
-There are three primary whale watching tour operators: Captain Dave’s Dolphin and Whale Safari, Dana Wharf Whale Watching and the Ocean Institute.
+Going whale watching in Dana Point is as simple as heading to Dana Point Harbor.
+Though there are many options when it comes to whale watching in Orange County, there are three primary whale watching tour operators located in Dana Point: Captain Dave’s Dolphin and Whale Safari, Dana Wharf Whale Watching and the Ocean Institute.

 Experience the world’s only Eye-to-Eye Underwater Viewing Pods while whale watching in Dana Point.
 Aboard Captain Dave’s high-tech Sailing Catamaran, you can see and hear whales and dolphins up close in their own underwater environment.
 Captain Dave, an award-winning filmmaker and author, has also outfitted his vessel with three Eye-Spy Dolphin Nets and micro-museum.
 With less than 50 people on the boat during every voyage, the 2.5-hour tours are never crowded, giving everyone a cushioned place to sit with plenty of elbow room.
 Captain Dave also offers special whale watching tours in Dana Point, such as small group trips on a fast and fun zodiac catamaran.
 Faster speed means more time enjoying the whales and dolphins!

 Starting in 1971, Dana Wharf Whale Watching was the first whale watching company in Orange County.
 Dana Wharf Whale Watching offers year-round whale watching in Dana Point.
 If you are coming to whale watch, you want to do it from Dana Point with Dana Wharf, the pioneers of the industry.
 They are so confident you’ll be wowed, they guarantee mammal sightings.
 If you don’t get a good showing of marine mammals–whales or dolphins–you’ll get a free Marine Mammal Rain Check to come back for another whale watching tour in Dana Point.